-You earn Tier Qualifying Points on your “base fare.”
-That means you only earn points for the actual airfare, not any taxes and fees associated with the ticket.
+You earn Tier Qualifying Points on your base fare.
+That means you only earn points for the actual airfare, not for taxes and fees associated with the ticket.

 Benefits of A-List status:

-With A-List status, Southwest will automatically check you in 36 hours before each flight.
-That’s 12 hours earlier than anyone without elite status can check in!
-So you’re guaranteed to be one of the first passengers aboard (though anyone who sprung for Business Select will still be ahead of you).
+- Priority Boarding: If you don’t know how the Southwest boarding process works, it’s unique.
+There are no assigned seats.
+Instead, it’s first-come, first-served.
+The sooner you check in for your flight, the earlier you can board because you’ll get a place closer to the beginning of the line.
+With A-List status, Southwest automatically checks you in 36 hours before each flight.
+That’s 12 hours earlier than anyone without elite status.
+So you’re guaranteed to be one of the first passengers aboard (though anyone who springs for Business Select will still be ahead of you).

-- Fly By Priority Lane — A-List status comes with priority check-in, which means you can reach the departures desk faster.
-In some cities, you can even go through security faster!
-Folks who don’t check bags won’t care much about this perk.
+- Fly By Priority Lane: A-List status comes with priority check-in, which means you can reach the departures desk faster.
+In some cities, you can even go through security faster.
+Folks who don’t check bags or already have TSA PreCheck won’t care much about this perk.

-- Dedicated phone line — You’ll have a special phone line to connect you with customer service if something goes awry.
+- Dedicated phone line: You’ll have a phone line to connect with customer service if something goes awry.

 Benefits of A-List Preferred status:

-- Free Wi-Fi — With A-List Preferred, you’ll always have free Wi-Fi aboard Southwest flights.
-ALL Southwest flights are Wi-Fi capable.
-Southwest charges $8 per day for in-flight Wi-Fi (which really isn’t that bad), so depending on how much you fly, this could really save you.
+- Free Wi-Fi: With A-List Preferred, you’ll always have free Wi-Fi aboard all Southwest flights.
+Southwest charges $8 per day for inflight Wi-Fi (which really isn’t that bad), so depending on how much you fly, this could really save you.

 Southwest Companion Pass

-This isn’t elite status per se, but it does come with unbelievable perks that you must work to qualify for.
+This isn’t elite status per se, but it does come with unbelievable perks that you must work for in order to qualify.
 So we’ll cover it.
 The Southwest Companion Pass is the greatest deal in the travel industry, after all.

-How to earn the Southwest Companion Pass: 100 qualifying one-way flights OR 110,000 qualifying points in a calendar year.
+How to earn the Southwest Companion Pass: 100 qualifying one-way flights or earn 125,000 qualifying Southwest points in a calendar year.
 The Companion Pass doesn’t rely on Tier Qualifying Points.
 You can earn the Companion Pass simply by earning the welcome bonus and spending on Southwest credit cards, like: